-Now, it is Shanghai whose food scene I am most familiar with and one memorable Chinese food experience for me has been waiting in queue for thirty minutes to get my hands on Xiao Long Bao, which simply translates into a “giant soup dumplings”.
+Now, it is Shanghai whose food scene I am most familiar with and one memorable Chinese food experience for me has been waiting in queue for thirty minutes to get my hands on Xiao Long Bao, which simply translates to a “giant soup dumplings steamed in small bamboo baskets”.
 The best place to find this unique dumpling is in the Yuyang garden and market.
 A place in the heart of the city bustling with locals and tourists alike and many weekday-busy food stalls cooking up a variety of Chinese street food to haggling customers at the many shops there.
 And, of course all of this comes alive in Yuyang surrounded by old school Chinese architecture and the serene garden amongst all things modern and swanky in the city.

 GIANT SOUP DUMPLINGS

 - These dumplings have one popular stuffing of minced pork and crab.

 - Just head to where the queue is, you’ll know that’s where they are serving up these delicious dumplings.
 The queue tends to start even before the stall opens up.

 - They serve these dumplings with a plastic.
 At first it seems puzzling and no chop sticks are provided either.
 However, when you look around you will see people stabbing the dumpling with the straw first, sucking on the soup inside and then somehow eating the rest of the dumpling.

 - Be careful while having the broth, it’s usually steaming hot.
 Well, no surprise here as I managed to burn my mouth given my history of practicing patience.